FlickerSoul/universe.observer/pages/posts/2024/fantastic-cfgs/part2/index.md

 Before defining what a natural loop is, we need to identify a couple relations:

 - `A` dominates `B` (simplified as `A` DOM `B`): if all paths leading to `B` include `A`.
-It feels like something illustrated below:
+It feels like something illustrated below.
+You can see the execution of `B` guarantees the execution of `A`.

   ```mermaid
   stateDiagram-v2